Transfer of Authority at Mihail Kogalniceanu Air Base

-U.S. Army Lt.
-Gen. John Kolasheski speaks during the transfer of authority ceremony between the U.S. Army’s 10th Mountain Division, “Task Force Mountain”, commanded by Maj.
+MIHAIL KOGALNICEANU, Romania – The U.S. Army’s 10th Mountain Division, “Task Force Mountain”, commanded by Maj.
 Gen. Gregory Anderson and the 82nd Airborne Division, “Task Force 82”, commanded by Maj.
-Gen. Pat Work at Mihail Kogalniceanu Air Base, Romania, Dec.
+Gen. Pat Work conducted a transfer of authority ceremony at Mihail Kogalniceanu Air Base, Romania, Dec.
 15, 2023.

+The ceremony hosted by V Corps Commander Lt.
+Gen. John Kolasheski, who spoke on the role Anderson’s Division played and how that role will be filled by the 82nd Airborne Division, marked the end of a nine-month rotation for TF Mountain, out of Fort Drum, New York, and the beginning of TF 82 rotation attended by distinguished guests, partners, and NATO allies.

+“I want to express sincere gratitude for the incredible service of Maj.
+Gen. Anderson and the soldiers of the 10th Mountain Division over the past nine months, you continue to burnish your incredible mountain legacy,” said Kolasheski.
+“In turn, I wish to offer my warmest welcome to Pat Work and the paratroopers of the 82nd Airborne Division and good luck as you accept your responsibility in the strategically important part of Europe.”

 |Date Taken: